maxlath/wikibase-cli/docs/write_operations.md

 * [Create a new property](https://github.com/maxlath/wikibase-cli/blob/master/docs/examples/new_property.js)
 * [Create a new item with the same references being used multiple times](https://github.com/maxlath/wikibase-cli/blob/master/docs/examples/new_item_with_the_same_references_being_used_multiple_times.js)

+See also [wikibase-cli create template collection](https://github.com/maxlath/wikibase-cli-template-collection/tree/master/edit) for some examples.

 #### wb edit-entity

 Edit an existing item (currently supported types: item, property)